-Third Party Report is when someone who is not a mandatory reporter but who has information regarding someone else who may have experienced sex discrimination, sex-based harassment, sexual misconduct, or retaliation reports that information.
+Third Party Report is when someone who is not a mandatory reporter but who has information regarding someone else who may have experienced discrimination, sexual harassment, sexual misconduct, and retaliation reports that information.
 To make a third-party report, the individual should contact a member of the Title IX office or submit a Title IX reporting form.
 Upon receipt of that information, Title IX staff will make a preliminary inquiry, which may include contacting the alleged victim, to determine whether further action is warranted.